No-Name-Yet-Exist/Conceptual-Topology/axioms.md

     - Identity Morphism of σ
     - Associativity of σ</br>
   1.3. σ Operator as Kan Extension
-    - Functorial properties of σ Mapping
+    - Functorial properties of σ
-    - σ Mapping operator as Kan Extension
+    - σ operator as Kan Extension
     - Relation to Quasi-Natural Transoformation
     - Safe / Unsafe Semantic Shifting Morphism (σ) </br>
 2. Monoid Structure of Semantic Flow (M|Z)